DSCR Loan Explained: The Complete 2026 Guide

 DSCR Loans for Long-Term vs. Short-Term Rentals

-The main difference between DSCR for STR and LTR, is that the projected rent for the property is based on the Short Term Rental Revenue Projection from AirDNA.
+On the financing side, DSCR for short-term rentals is sometimes referred to as DSCR loans for Airbnb, Airbnb loans, or short-term rental loans — all referring to the same loan product.
+The key difference from long-term rental DSCR is how income is evaluated: for STR, the qualifying income comes from AirDNA projections rather than appraiser market rent.
 AirDNA is a data analysis tool that aggregates short term rental history from Airbnbs across the U.S. and makes a projection about a property based on the comparable properties with similar specifications.

 Below is comparison of DSCR Loans for Long Term Rentals and DSCR Loans for Short Term Rentals: